No, Johnny, no: Browns sure top pick Mayfield is no Manziel

-BEREA, Ohio (AP) - Baker Mayfield's flag-planting, coach-grabbing antics didn't knock the Browns off their pursuit of him.
+BEREA, Ohio (AP) - Baker Mayfield's flag-planting, crotch-grabbing antics didn't deter the Browns.
 They ignored his height, did their homework on an off-field arrest and cross-checked his character.

 Mayfield passed all the tests.